 Hemingway writes, “He was afraid to look at Marjorie.
 Then he looked at her.
 She sat there with her back toward him.
 He looked at her back.
 ‘It isn’t fun any more.
 Not any of it.’
 She didn’t say anything.
 He went on.
 ‘I feel as though everything was gone to hell inside of me.
 I don’t know, Marge.
 I don’t know what to say.’
 He looked on at her back.
 ‘Isn’t love any fun?’
 Marjorie said.
 ‘No,’ Nick said” (p 81).
-And there he is.

-“A Way You’ll Never Be,” is one of those stories that draws the reader into a world that haunts him long after the book has been closed.
+“A Way You’ll Never Be” is one of those stories that draws the reader into a world that haunts him long after the book has been closed.
 This is another Nick Adams story, but it is fairly safe to say that Nick is a representation of Hemingway, and here Nick is caught in a war as he is demonstrating the American uniform for the Italian army.

 As Nick tries to speak of grasshoppers an Italian soldier keeps focusing on why Nick is even at the war and the underlining tension eventually drives Nick out of the battalion.
-The story is fairly simple, but it is the essence lying beneath the surface, which one can see Hemingway flirting with his ice-berg theory here, is what compels the story forward.
+The story is fairly simple, but it is the essence lying beneath the surface, which one can see Hemingway flirting with his iceberg theory here, is what compels the story forward.

 In “Fathers and Sons” Hemingway writes of the loss of his father.
-Nick in the story is caught in the past with the death of his father (which would haunt Hemingway until his own suicide at the age of 62 [eerily portrayed in detail in the novel To Have and Have Not]) as Nick is out hunting, later making love to Trudy, a young girl from the nearby Indian camp.
-Nick recalls his father at the undertaker’s:
+Nick in the story is caught in the past with the death of his father (which would haunt Hemingway until his own suicide at the age of 61 on July 2, 1961, which is eerily portrayed in detail in Hemingway’s novel To Have and Have Not, published in 1937).

 “There was nothing to do about his father, and he had thought it all through many times.
 The handsome job the undertaker had done on his father’s face had not blurred in his mind and all the rest of it was quite clear, including the responsibilities.
 He had complimented the undertaker.
 The undertaker had been both proud and smugly pleased.
 But it was not the undertaker that had given him that last face.
 The undertaker had only made certain dashingly executed repairs of doubtful artistic merit.
 The face had been making itself and being made for a long time.
 It had modelled fast in the last three years.
 It was a good story but there were still too many people alive for him to write it” (p 371).